 Mr. Nikhil Kalla, an accountant at a South African based company made his recent trip to his hometown in India.
 In a brief discussion with him about his experience, he highlighted how his roots here in India matter and the family oriented culture keeps calling…

 This week, the team at IBM announced that they are enabling Cloudant, an elastically scalable, serverless datastore for Transaction Engine.
-Introduced in 2014, this Apache backed database service has delivered scalability and availability while sacrificing some of the consistency and isolation guarantees of traditional relational…

 This week, the team at Gatsby, a website development tool, announced a $28 million Series B funding round which was led by Index Ventures.
 CRV and Trinity Ventures also joined this funding round.
 The team also announced that Shardul Shah, Index Ventures Partner, joined Gatsby’s…

 Miss.
 Susan Younger, a 55 years old home healthcare worker in Louisiana, USA still continues to work amidst the COVID-19 havoc.
 Her work involves taking care of elderly and disabled patients by going to their houses and helping them.